awsdocs/aws-sdk-for-javascript-v3/doc_source/messaging-app-provision-resources.md

 + An unautenticated IAM role with permissions for Amazon SQS\.
 + A FIFO Amazon SQS Queue named **Message\.fifo** \- for information about creating a queue, see [Creating an Amazon SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-create-queue.html)\.

-You can create this resources manually, but we recommend provisioning these resources using the AWS Cloud Development Kit \(AWS CDK\) as described in this tutorial\.
+You can create this resources manually, but we recommend provisioning these resources using the AWS CloudFormation \(AWS CloudFormation\) as described in this tutorial\.

 **Note**
-The AWS CDK is a software development framework that enables you to define cloud application resources\.
-For more information, see the [AWS Cloud Development Kit \(AWS CDK\) Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/home.html)\.
+The AWS CloudFormation is a software development framework that enables you to define cloud application resources\.
+For more information, see the [AWS CloudFormation Developer Guide](https://docs.aws.amazon.com/cfn/latest/guide/home.html)\.

-## Create the AWS resources using the AWS CLI<a name="messagining-app-cli"></a>
+## Create the AWS resources using the AWS CloudFormation<a name="messagining-app-cli"></a>

+AWS CloudFormation enables you to create and provision AWS infrastructure deployments predictably and repeatedly\.
+For more information about AWS CloudFormation, see the [AWS CloudFormation developer guide\.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)\.

-To run the stack using the AWS CLI:
+To create the AWS CloudFormation stack using the AWS CLI:

 1. Install and configure the AWS CLI following the instructions in the [AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)\.

 1. Create a file named `setup.yaml` in the root directory of your project folder, and copy the content [ here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/cross-services/message-app/setup.yaml) into it\.
+**Note**
+The AWS CloudFormation template was generated using the AWS CDK available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/resources/cdk/messaging-app-unauthenticated-role-sqs-fifo-queue)\.
+For more information about the AWS CDK, see the [AWS Cloud Development Kit \(CDK\) Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/)\.

 1. Run the following command from the command line, replacing *STACK\_NAME* with a unique name for the stack\.
 **Important**